great-expectations/great_expectations/docs/contributing/contributing_setup.md

 * This will ensure that sure you have the right libraries installed in your Python environment.

-	* Note that you can also substitute requirements-dev-test.txt to only install requirements required for testing all backends, and requirements-dev-spark.txt or requirements-dev-sqlalchemy.txt if you would like to add support for Spark or sqlalchemy tests, respectively.
+	* Note that you can also substitute requirements-dev-test.txt to only install requirements required for testing all backends, and requirements-dev-spark.txt or requirements-dev-sqlalchemy.txt if you would like to add support for Spark or SQLAlchemy tests, respectively.
 For some database backends, such as MSSQL additional driver installation may required in your environment; see below for more information.

 	* [Installing Microsoft ODBC driver for MacOS](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos)